 Commemorate the anniversary of the ending of slavery in the United States with special events in neighborhoods and at historic sites around Philadelphia

 Each year, Philadelphia commemorates the Juneteenth holiday with a series of festivals, parades, and community events.

 Philadelphia’s Germantown neighborhood is also home to a large Juneteenth celebration, held annually outside of the Johnson House Historic Site.
 The house, once home to the Johnson family of Quaker abolitionists, is one of only a few intact and accessible Philadelphia historic sites that served as stations along the Underground Railroad.
-2021 marks the 15th anniversary of the Johnson House’s annual Juneteenth festival, which will feature historic re-enactments, a panel discussion, food trucks, kids’ activities, and more from 1-5 p.m. on June 19.
-The 6300 block of Germantown Avenue will also feature historical and cultural marketplace, exhibitions, and live performances.
+2022 marks the 16th anniversary of the Johnson House’s annual Juneteenth festival, which will feature historic re-enactments, a panel discussion, food trucks, kids’ activities, and more from 12-6 p.m. on June 18, 2022.
+The 6300 block of Germantown Avenue will also feature a historical and cultural marketplace, exhibitions, and live performances.
 Tours of the National Historic Landmark will also be offered throughout the day.

-A Juneteenth Freedom program at the Library Company of Philadelphia on Friday, June 17, 2022 at 6 p.m.
+A Juneteenth Freedom Program, Juneteenth: Erecting New Monuments, at the Library Company of Philadelphia on Friday, June 17, 2022 at 6 p.m.

-The Betsy Ross House in Old City will conclude their week-long Flag Fest on June 19 with a Juneteenth flag raising in the courtyard at 10 a.m. and will allow visitors to meet Reverend Richard Allen — a former slave who established the first African Methodist Episcopal congregation in the United States and the Mother Bethel A.M.E.
-Church — from 11 a.m. until 1 p.m.
+The Betsy Ross House in Old City will conclude its week-long Flag Fest on Sunday, June 19, 2022 with a Juneteenth flag raising in the courtyard at 10 a.m.

 For more ways to learn about and honor Black history and culture in and around Philadelphia, click here.